MicrosoftDocs/PowerShell-Docs/reference/7.0/Microsoft.PowerShell.Utility/ConvertTo-Html.md

 # ConvertTo-Html

 ## SYNOPSIS
-Converts a .NET Framework object into HTML that can be displayed in a Web browser.
+Converts a .NET object into HTML that can be displayed in a Web browser.

 ## SYNTAX